NorthernForce/ssobjects/README.txt

 Web   : http://ssobjects.sourceforge.net
 Email : workerant@users.sourceforge.net

+Note, this is a clone of the ssobjects located at http://ssobjects.sourceforge.net

 See LICENSE for details on using this source.
 See CHANGELOG.txt for list of changes.

 C O N T E N T S: